-The research shows that more and more companies are establishing a formal innovation program, but having a program is not enough to impact culture across the enterprise and drive measurable innovation results.
-That's where the strength of crowdsourced innovation software comes in.
+The research shows that more and more companies are establishing a formal innovation program, but having a program is not enough to make a sustainable difference to impact culture across the enterprise and drive measurable innovation results.
+That's where the strength of crowdsourced innovation software.